TeRyZh/Reconstruction-NGSIM-Trajectory-with-DMD-and-Res_UNet_plus/README.md

   <img align="middle" width="500" height="400" src="https://github.com/TeRyZh/Reconstructing-NGSIM-Trajectory-with-ResUnet--and-DMD/blob/main/figs/NGSIM%20Video%20Validation.png" >
 </p>

 Due to the false assumption of the 2D homography projection that all objects are on the same ground, the NGSIM data only capture the off-ground features of large the vehicles (e.g., trucks and buses) resulting in the self-occlusion issue.
 The following figure compares the original NGSIM and reconstructed trajectory data in the video frames.
-For large vehicles, NGSIM data can have significant distance errors (see the large white vehicle from HOV lane in the Figure 11).
+For large vehicles, NGSIM data can have significant distance errors (see the large white vehicle from HOV lane in the following Figure).

 <p align="center">
   <img align="middle" width="300" height="200" src="https://github.com/TeRyZh/Reconstructing-NGSIM-Trajectory-with-ResUnet--and-DMD/blob/main/figs/off_ground_feature.png" >